tnichols217/notes/college/Interview Prep.md

 # Interview Prep
 ## How would you describe yourself to someone who did not know you?

-1. I love tech, art, and music
+1. I love tech, art
 2. Community
 3. Sports